microsoft/BotFramework-WebChat/samples/19.b.single-sign-on-for-intranet-apps/README.md

 # Things to try out

 -  Type, "Hello" in Web Chat
-   -  The bot should be able to tell your full name by using your access token on Microsoft Graph
+   -  The bot should be able to identify your full name by using your access token on Microsoft Graph

 # Code